Dispatch files complaint with Ohio Supreme Court against Columbus police seeking records

 Columbus police have released body camera footage in some cases like of an April 29 incident during which someone shot at Columbus officers and video from a shooting in the Short North that showed shots being fired, along with the names of the officers who shot back.

-This article originally appeared on The Columbus Dispatch: Columbus Dispatch seeking records from police, files court complaint
+This article originally appeared on Cincinnati Enquirer: Columbus Dispatch seeking records from police, files court complaint